kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

       if (rightSubtree->isTwoNode()) {

           child_index = convert2Node(rightSubtree, child_index);

         /*
           Check if, when we converted the rightSubtree, delete_key moved...

-          Comments: If the root of the right subtree had to be converted, either a rotation occurred, or a fusion (with the parent, rightSubtree and a sibling occurred).
+           Comments: If the root of the right subtree had to be converted, then either a rotation occurred, or a fusion (with the parent, rightSubtree and a sibling occurred).
+If a fusion of the rightSubtree with a parent key and a sibling key occurred, delete_key becomes the 2nd key in rightSubtree.

            If a left rotation occurred (that "stole" a key from the left sibling and brought down the delete_key), then delete_key becomes the first key of rightSubtree.
 If a right rotation occurred, delete_key is unaffected.
 This applies regardless whether pdelete is a 3-node or a 4-node.

-          If a fusion of the rightSubtree with a parent key and a sibling key occurred, delete_key becomes the 2nd key in rightSubtree.
-          Therefore we check if delete_key is now the first or second key of rightSubtree, and...
+           Thus: If a fusion of the rightSubtree with a parent key and a sibling key occurred, delete_key becomes the 2nd key in rightSubtree.
+If a left rotation occurred, delete_key becomes the first key of rightSubtree.
          */

          if (delete_key == rightSubtree->key(0) || delete_key == rightSubtree->key(1)) {

-             // ...if it is, we reset delete_key_index, and... delete_key_index = (delete_key == rightSubtree->key(0)) ?
+             // ...reset delete_key_index, and...
+             delete_key_index = (delete_key == rightSubtree->key(0)) ?
 0 : 1;

-             if (rightSubtree->isLeaf()) { // ...if rightSubtree is a leaf, we're done; otherwise, ...
+             if (rightSubtree->isLeaf()) { // ...if rightSubtree is a leaf, we're done; otherwise, we...

                   return {rightSubtree, delete_key_index, rightSubtree};
              }
-             // ...we start all over, passing the converted prightSubtree and the new delete_key_index value. return get_delete_successor(rightSubtree, delete_key, delete_key_index);
+             // ... recurse, passing the just-converted rightSubtree and the new delete_key_index value. return get_delete_successor(rightSubtree, delete_key, delete_key_index);
          }
       }

       // We get here if rightSubtree was not a leaf.

-      // Finds the left-most node (of right subtree) and convert 2-nodes encountered.
+      // Finds the left-most node of the right subtree and converts 2-nodes encountered.
       Node *psuccessor = get_successor_node(rightSubtree, child_index);

       return {pdelete, delete_key_index, psuccessor};